center-for-threat-informed-defense/m3tid/docs/spreadsheet.rst

 Appendix B - Scoring Spreadsheet
 ================================

-As part of the M3TID team implemented the Dimensions, Components, and Maturity Level framework, as well as the measurement approach, in an Excel-based tool to make leveraging the M3TID framework more accessible for the community.
+As part of the M3TID project, the team implemented the Dimensions, Components, and Maturity Level framework, as well as the measurement approach, in an Excel-based tool to make leveraging the M3TID framework more accessible for the community.
 The tool has 6 main tabs, described below: